-An easy recipe for a blackberry (or mixed summer fruit) crostata that you can cook directly on the grill!
+An easy recipe for Blackberry Crostata (or mixed summer fruit) that you can cook directly on the grill!

 One of the first things we cooked up when we moved to our farm was a berry crostata.
 We are surrounded by fruit trees and berry bushes, in addition to 4 acres of hazelnut trees and couldn’t resist picking ALL the late summer fruit since we’d never experienced so much before.
 It was late-August and everything was ripe, sweet, and delicious.